HorvathLab/NGS/scSNVis/README-snv_plotter_pcaumaptsne.md

 ## Input
 The script accepts three inputs:
-- STAR solo output directory (-m) OR an .RDS file (-r)  - This is a Seurat object that was written into an RDS format.
+- STAR solo output directory (-m) that contains features.tsv.gz, barcodes.tsv.gz, and matrix.mtx.gz OR a Seurat object (-r) that was saved as an RDS
-- .tsv SCReadCounts output file (-t)
+- SCReadCounts output file (-t) saved as a .tsv

 See sample files for reference.